ThreeSixtyGiving/grantnav/README.md

 Add new requirements to ``requirements.in`` or ``requirements_dev.in`` depending on whether it is just a development requirement or not.
 Run `pip-compile` (from the package `pip-tools`) on the ".in" file.

+## New Code

+New code should by python-black formatted